Don't Trip Yourself up While Buying your New Home

 Some new homebuyers make the mistake of rushing out to buy new things for their home soon after the seller accepts their offer and the loan is approved.
 There still remain a few major hurdles to jump before your loan closes.
 Here are some things to refrain from during the home buying process to assure your transaction goes smoothly.

-Don't buy big-ticket items.
-You may be itching to turn your new living room into a home magazine cover, or celebrate your new dream home, but stay away from big purchases like furniture, jewelry, appliances, or vacations until your loan closes.
-Financing new furniture with a store card or a bank credit card could jeopardize your credit worthiness when you need it the most.
-Since lending institutions are perusing your financial accounts, a large cash purchase is also a bad idea.
+Don't buy luxury items.
+Although you may be dreaming of ways to turn your new home into a castle, avoid big ticket purchases like appliances, electronics, or furniture.
+You will also want to keep away from vacations and car purchases until your loan closes.
+Financing your bedroom furniture with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
+Because lenders are looking closely at your financial accounts, a large cash purchase is also a mistake.

 Looking to Buy?

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.